-will appear to be stable.

-- Bypass any colour management in the applications and printer drivers.
-This ensures that the colours you selected reach the Fiery and ColorWise in a usable form.
-Keep in mind, however, that ColorWise fully supports colour management from applications and printer drivers (see "Using ColorWise and - Set the CMYK Simulation Profile option in ColorWise to match the CMYK colour space used in the application to select the colours.
-Any CMYK Simulation setting (except Match Copy, if available) applies calibration, so the response of the printer - The recommended values for CMYK Simulation are SWOP in the U.S., Euroscale in Europe, and DIC in Japan-choices that reflect the colour standard for each region.
-If colours have been selected specifically for your calibrated Fiery, set CMYK Simulation to None. - Set other ColorWise print options as appropriate.
-For a list and descriptions of ColorWise print options that affect CMYK, RGB, spot, and other colours, see the Colour Guide Chapter 1.
+Bypass any color management in the applications and printer drivers.

+This ensures that the colors you selected reach the Fiery and ColorWise in a usable form.
+Keep in mind, however, that ColorWise fully supports color management from applications and printer drivers (see "Using ColorWise and application color management" on page 1-16).

+Set the CMYK Simulation Profile option in ColorWise to match the CMYK color space used in the application to select the colors.
+Any CMYK Simulation setting (except Match Copy, if available) applies calibration, so the response of the printer will appear to be stable.

+The recommended values for CMYK Simulation are SWOP in the U.S., Euroscale in Europe, and DIC in Japan-choices that reflect the color standard for each region.
+If colors have been selected specifically for your calibrated Fiery, set CMYK Simulation to None.

+Set other ColorWise print options as appropriate.
+For a list and descriptions of ColorWise print options that affect CMYK, RGB, spot, and other colors, see the Color Guide Chapter 1.

-Choosing colours
+Choosing colors

-When working with colour materials, whether they are presentations, illustrations, or complicated page designs, you make aesthetic decisions about the colours you use.
+When working with color materials, whether they are presentations, illustrations, or complicated page designs, you make aesthetic decisions about the colors you use.
 After you set a goal, you must make the best use of the capabilities of your Fiery to realize your design in print.
-Your colour printing system becomes an ally in this creative process to the extent that results are predictable:
+Your color printing system becomes an ally in this creative process to the extent that results are predictable:

-- If you designed a poster to print on the Fiery, you want the printed colours to match the design specification. - If you are printing presentations on the Fiery, you want to preserve the vivid colours you see on your monitor. - If you are working with colour that is to be printed on an offset press, you want the C9800 output to match other prepress proofs or PANTONE colour swatch books.
+- If you designed a poster to print on the Fiery, you want the printed colors to match the design specification. - If you are printing presentations on the Fiery, you want to preserve the vivid colors you see on your monitor. - If you are working with color that is to be printed on an offset press, you want the ES3640e MFP output to match other prepress proofs or PANTONE color swatch books.

-The colours that you define when creating a file in an application, and the colour management tools within the application that you use, impact how the file is processed (workflow) and the final output you can expect.
+The colors that you define when creating a file in an application, and the color management tools within the application that you use, impact how the file is processed (workflow) and the final output you can expect.

-Use colour management to control colour output by:
+Use color management to control color output by:

-- Selecting a colour model-different types of applications use different colour models.
-The colour model you select, and whether or when data is converted from one colour model to another, influences the final colour output. - Optimizing for output type-the type of final output influences your colour and application choices. - Using colour matching tools-the Fiery provides several tools to preview colours available on a device and define them within an application.
+- Selecting a color model-different types of applications use different color models.
+The color model you select, and whether or when data is converted from one color model to another, influences the final color output. - Optimizing for output type-the type of final output influences your color and application choices.

+Using color matching tools-the Fiery provides several tools to preview colors available on a device and define them within an application.

-Understanding colour models
+Understanding color models

-Colours can be defined in several different colour models, the most common being RGB, CMYK, and the spot colour matching system (such as PANTONE).
-Depending on the application you use, you may or may not have a choice of the colour model.
+Colors can be defined in several different color models, the most common being RGB, CMYK, and the spot color matching system (such as PANTONE).
+Depending on the application you use, you may or may not have a choice of the color model.

-- RGB colours are used when you take output from an RGB device such as a digital camera or a scanner.
-Another use of the RGB colour model is for displaying colours on a monitor. - CMYK colours are what most printers use. - Spot colours, such as PANTONE, are special inks manufactured to run on an offset printing press.
-Spot colours can be simulated using CMYK toners (also known as process colour inks).
-With the Spot Colour Matching print option, you can determine how spot colours are printed at the Fiery:
+- RGB colors are used when you take output from an RGB device such as a digital camera or a scanner.
+Another use of the RGB color model is for displaying colors on a monitor. - CMYK colors are what most printers use. - Spot colors, such as PANTONE, are special inks manufactured to run on an offset printing press.
+Spot colors can be simulated using CMYK toners (also known as process color inks).
+With the Spot Color Matching print option, you can determine how spot colors are printed at the Fiery:

-Spot Colour Matching On uses colour tables built in the Fiery to simulate the spot colour with the closest equivalent available using the CMYK toners of the C9800.
+Spot Color Matching On uses color tables built in the Fiery to simulate the spot color with the closest equivalent available using the CMYK toners of the ES3640e MFP.